DISCLOSURE: Sourced from Iranian government funded media

 Al-Jabri warned that bin Salman has “no empathy,” and constitutes a threat to the people of Saudi Arabia, Americans, and the rest of the world.

 “I have to speak out.
 I am appealing to the American people and to the American administration to help me to release those children and to restore their life,” he said in the interview, his first since leaving the kingdom.

 Al-Jabri’s appeal comes while the administration of Biden, who pledged to treat Riyadh as a “pariah” during his 2020 election campaign, refused to punish the crown prince, who Washington itself said had ordered and directed the murder of Khashoggi.

-A group of Saudi companies owned by the kingdom’s sovereign wealth fund, which is controlled by Mohammad bin Salman, have pressed charges of embezzlement against Saad al-Jabri, first in Canada and now the US.
+A group of Saudi companies owned by the kingdom’s sovereign wealth fund, which is controlled by Mohammad bin Salman, have pressed charges of embezzlement against Saad al-Jabri, first in Canada and now in the US.

 The former Saudi official rejected the charges but sounded the alarm for his life.